 At 102nd Avenue and 97th Street, the Chinatown Gate symbolizes friendship and welcomes visitors to Chinatown, which features several ethnic restaurants, shops and outdoor vendors selling fresh produce.

-The 124th Street & Area commercial district, which extends from Jasper Avenue north to 111th Avenue, is home to a wide variety of businesses, including the handful of art galleries comprising the 12-block Gallery Walk area.
+The 124th Street & Area commercial district, which extends from Jasper Avenue north to 111th Avenue, is home to a wide variety of businesses, including the handful of art galleries and boutique shops comprising the 12-block Gallery Walk area.

 Old Strathcona at Whyte Avenue (82nd Avenue from 99th to 109th streets), the main outdoor shopping street on the south side of the city, has the look of historic Edmonton and offers boutiques, specialty shops, restaurants, bistros and coffee bars.

 Don't forget that the major museums have interesting shops with items sometimes impossible to find elsewhere.
-Of particular interest are the six period shops in Fort Edmonton Park and the shop in the interpretive center at the Alberta Legislature Building
+Of particular interest are the six period shops in Fort Edmonton Park and the Alberta-branded shop in the visitor center at the Alberta Legislature Building

 forester401 / flickr